thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 	}
 ```

-### Document the addition of the new exchange (FTX exchange is used as an example below):
+### Document the addition of the new exchange (Binance exchange is used as an example below):

 Yes means supported, No means not yet implemented and NA means protocol unsupported